 The Aeolian Islands in south Italy are the stuff of legends and a geological paradise.
 Stromboli, the ancient lighthouse of the Mediterranean, is famous for its fountain eruptions.
-Vulcano is the namegiver of eruptive mountains we now know as volcanoes.
-Regular ferries from Naples or Milazzo on Sicily going to Stromboli, Lipari and Vulcano make it easy to go island hopping on the Aeolian Islands.
+Vulcano gave its name to the eruptive mountains we now know as volcanoes.
+Regular ferries from Naples or Milazzo on Sicily to Stromboli, Lipari and Vulcano make it easy to go island hopping between volcanoes on the Aeolian Islands.